Biswajit-Behera/GreenLedger/README.md

 # Near-EAC:EAC Marketplace

 ## 🏆 DevsHouse'24 Hackathon – Rank 4
-This project was developed as part of **DevsHouse'24 Hackathon at VIT Chennai**, where it secured **4th place**.
+This project was developed as part of **DevsHouse'24 Hackathon **, where it secured **4th place**.
 The hackathon challenged participants to build solutions that enhance transparency and trust in decentralized ecosystems.
 GreenLedger addresses this challenge by providing a **Cryptography-based Energy Attribute Certificate (EAC) marketplace**, ensuring secure, verifiable, and automated renewable energy tracking and trading.

 ## 🛠 Problem Statement
 With increasing global emphasis on sustainable energy, businesses need a **trustworthy and transparent** system for tracking, selling, and redeeming **Energy Attribute Certificates (EACs)**.
 Traditional systems suffer from inefficiencies, lack of automation, and reliance on centralized authorities.
 This project leverages **Cryptography and IoT** to create a **secure, decentralized EAC marketplace**, ensuring data integrity and seamless energy trading.